yugabyte/yugabyte-db/docs/content/preview/releases/yugabyte-clients.md

 - [ysqlsh](../../api/ysqlsh/) - The YugabyteDB SQL shell for interacting with YugabyteDB using [YSQL](../../api/ysql/).
 - [ycqlsh](../../api/ycqlsh/) - The CQL shell for interacting with YugabyteDB using [YCQL](../../api/ycql/).

-For information about [yugabyted](../../reference/configuration/yugabyted/) and configuring [YB-Master](../../reference/configuration/yb-master/) and [YB-TServer](../../reference/configuration/yb-tserver/) services, refer to [Configuration](../../reference/configuration/).

 ### Installation

-The YugabyteDB clients are installed with YugabyteDB and located in the `bin` directory of the YugabyteDB home directory.
+The YugabyteDB clients are installed with [YugabyteDB](../ybdb-releases/) and located in the `bin` directory of the YugabyteDB home directory.

 If you prefer, you can install a standalone version using any of the following methods: